J

 Overall, I’d call this project (rather, series of projects!) a success, simply due to the breadth of work that was included, overall client satisfaction, and the chance to truly refine my overall communication & presentation skills.

-If you’re looking for a new logo, branding, or web design, I gotchu.
+If you’re looking for GTM-driven branding or web design, I gotchu.

 Like what you see and ready to elevate your GTM strategy?
 Awesome!